 ● Bursar—The Office of the Bursar is Cornell University’s central billing service center for tuition, fees, and other charges incurred by students.

-● Co-op—The Engineering Co-op integrates a student’s academic interests and career goals with paid, productive work experience in cooperating organizations.
-Students work full-time for one semester and one summer.
-Students with cumulative GPA of 2.7 and above are eligible to participate.
+● Co-op—The Engineering Co-op integrates a student’s academic interests and career goals with a paid, productive work experience in cooperating organizations during the fall or spring semester.
 For more information, contact the Engineering Career Center.

 ● Course load—The number of courses or credits a student takes during a specific term